-The organisations provide structural and practical daily care to the most vulnerable members of society, with a focus on children and youth.
-This grassroots level network of MAMA POWER has been created among organisations receiving support from Children's Fund MAMAS, an organisation based in the Netherlands which raises funds for childcare organisations in South Africa.
+Currently, MAMAS Alliance is a network of 36 independent autonomous grassroots organisations, operating from 75 sites across South Africa.
+We work in predominantly remote, rural, semi-urban and urban areas in South Africa.
+We provide structural and practical daily care to the most vulnerable and needy children.
+This grassroots level network of MAMA POWER has been created among organisations receiving support from Kinderfonds MAMAS, an NPO based in the Netherlands which raises funds for childcare organisations in South Africa.

 Leading principles of the MAMAS Alliance